Mermaids (1990 film): Development

-Producers initially engaged Swedish director Lasse Hallström to direct Mermaids as his English-language feature debut, but he left the project to direct Once Around (1991).
-They subsequently hired Frank Oz as a replacement, but he also abandoned the project after clashing with actresses Cher and Winona Ryder.
-Ultimately, they hired Richard Benjamin to direct the project.
+Producers initially engaged Swedish director Lasse Hallström to direct the film as his English-language feature debut, but he left the project to direct Once Around (1991).
+They subsequently hired Frank Oz as a replacement, but he also abandoned the project after clashing with Cher and Winona Ryder.
+Ultimately, they hired Richard Benjamin to direct the film.

 Producer Patrick Palmer commented that both Hallström and Oz had envisioned a darker tone for the film, and that at one point, Hallström's version of the film included Charlotte committing suicide.

 Casting

-Emily Lloyd was originally cast in the role of Charlotte Flax.
-She had begun shooting the film when Cher complained that Lloyd did not look enough like her to play her daughter.
+Emily Lloyd was originally cast in the part of Charlotte Flax.
+She had begun shooting the film when Cher complained that she did not look enough like Charlotte to play her.
 Winona Ryder, who impressed both Cher and then-director Oz in Heathers (1988), was subsequently cast in the part.
-Lloyd sued Orion Pictures Corporation and Mermaid Productions for breach of contract and received US$175,000 in damages; reaching a settlement on the second day of the trial, 30 July 1991.
+Lloyd sued Orion Pictures Corporation and Mermaid Productions for breach of contract and received US$175,000 in damages, reaching a settlement on the second day of the trial, 30 July 1991.